nicholas-schaefer/CataList/README.md

 # CataList

-An contacts manage app for keeping track of your favorite feline (or human) contacts.
+A contacts management app for keeping track of your favorite feline (or human) contacts.

 ![cat contact page](public/images/documentation/view-contact-page.png)